 This is just one example of many where a song went viral and won a grammy thanks to the meme culture on the platform.
 Memes are used as a popular communication tool amongst Gen Z and can unlock a whole new world for brands who want to become a part of the conversation.

 Tapping into this has helped us drive valuable results for a lot of our clients.
-We utilised TikTok’s existing features and tools to bring the ‘VSCO Girl’ meme to life in a campaign we activated with Atlantic Records for the song ‘VSCO Girl’ by Round2crew.
+We utilized TikTok’s existing features and tools to bring the ‘VSCO Girl’ meme to life in a campaign we activated with Atlantic Records for the song ‘VSCO Girl’ by Round2crew.

 For those of you who don’t know, a ‘VSCO girl’ is a subculture on the platform that best describes girls who live a lifestyle of hydro-flasks, reusable straws, Kanken backpacks, Birkenstocks, and scrunchies.
-We played on the marketability of this ‘VSCO girl’ stereotype and it paid off.
+We played on the marketability of this ‘VSCO girl’ stereotype, and it paid off.
 It performed astoundingly and received over 251k views, and over 37k hearts.

 TikTok might have been seen as the wild west of social media, but that’s all about to change.
 As the platform has matured, so has the technology around it.
 Around 2 years ago, we saw how instagram influencer analytic platforms empowered brands with the tools needed for a data driven approach to influencer marketing.
 This changed the game, and now we are seeing this come over to TikTok.

 Byte sights is the world’s first TikTok influencer analytics tool.
 Allowing brands to understand important data around influencer metrics and demographics before doing a campaign.
 We believe this data driven approach is going to re-define how brands approach TikTok.
 Data is power, and this is exactly what Byte Sights gives brands on TikTok.